Scottish Attainment Challenge National Programmes

 Cost of the School Day Voice network

-The Cost of the School Day Voice Network helps children and young people to share their views.
+The Cost of the School Day Voice Network help children and young people to share their views.
 Any school in Scotland can join the network and create a learner group.
 Learner groups receive regular communication and information about new opportunities and activities.
 They can attend termly online meetings to share their experiences and views.
 Each term the network also runs a leader meeting.
 Attendees offer support, share practice and discuss new ideas.

 Contact the Cost of the School Day Voice Network to find out more.